sodadata/soda-core/docs/documentation/concepts.md

       - invalid_percentage == 0
 ```

-To **scan** your data, you use the `soda scan` command.
+To **scan** your data, you use the `soda scan` CLI command.
 Soda SQL uses the input in the Scan YAML file to prepare SQL queries that it runs against the data in a table in a warehouse.
 All tests return true or false; if true, the test passed and you know your data is sound; if false, the test fails which means the scan discovered data that falls outside the expected or acceptable parameters you defined in your test.

 ## Soda SQL operation

-Imagine you have installed Soda SQL, you have run the `soda create` command to set up your Warehouse and env_vars YAML files, you have added your warehouse login credentials to the env_vars YAML.
+Imagine you have installed Soda SQL, you have run the `soda create` command to set up your Warehouse and env_vars YAML files, and you have added your warehouse login credentials to the env_vars YAML.
 You have run `soda analyze`, and you have some new Scan YAML files in your `/tables` directory that map to tables in your database.
 You are ready to scan!

 The following image illustrates what Soda SQL does when you initiate a scan.